PUBLIC LIBRARY PREPARES FOR THE 2020 SCHOOL YEAR

 The Kids Connect Initiative – a joint effort between the Governor’s Office of Technology, the WVDE, and the Higher Education Policy Commission – will make Gilmer Public Library a WiFi hotspot for Gilmer County students who need to access online learning options this school year.
 This initiative will provide a WiFi signal that will reach more than 350 feet from the main building.
 The Kids Connect service will also be available at the WACO Center at Glenville State College, Gilmer County High School, and Glenville Elementary School by the launch of the school year.
 These WiFi connections will require a school-affiliated email address for access.

-To support and accommodate students who will be using the WiFi outdoors, Gilmer Public Library (GPL) has outdoor seating around the library building and has installed a large reception tent to provide protection from the weather.
+To support and accommodate students who will be using the WiFi outdoors, Gilmer Public Library (GPL) has outdoor seating around the library building.
 In addition, seven outdoor solar charging stations (funded by the Parkersburg Area Community Foundation) have been installed near the outdoor seating areas to allow visitors to charge their digital devices.
 Those using the library WiFi should park in the gravel parking lot across the street from the building to keep parking available near the library entrance for elderly patrons who make use of library services.